About Intern Hub

 Research and common experience agree: internships enable students to gain early exposure to the workforce of the region.
 Internships provide students with meaningful work experience, knowledge of how to apply their studies, and a professional network in their chosen field.
 For employers, internships are a great way to assess future full-time employees, and to bring in fresh perspectives to support innovative endeavors.

 About the Internship Collaborative

-The Internship Collaborative has the support of many additional private, public, and quasi-public entities in the Greater Boston area.
+The Internship Collaborative has the support of many additional private, public, and quasi-public entities throughout Massachusetts.
 These supporters share the goals of talent retention and development, and work towards the economic prosperity of the area.
 Current partners include the Association of Independent Colleges and Universities in Massachusetts, the Mass Tech Collaborative, the Massachusetts Clean Energy Center, the Massachusetts Life Sciences Center, the University of Massachusetts, the Metro West Chamber of Commerce, State Street Corporation, and The Partnership.

-In addition to Intern Hub, The Internship Collaborative supports two event series—one for interns and one for employers, professional internship resources, ongoing research to explore regional talent competitiveness, and more.
+In addition to Intern Hub, The Internship Collaborative supports three event series—one for interns (Intern Buzz), one for employers (Intern Biz), and one for academics (Intern Ed).
+The Collaborative also provides professional internship resources, ongoing research to explore regional talent competitiveness, and more.

 If you have any questions, or would like to get involved in these efforts, please contact Emily Dahlgaard at the Greater Boston Chamber of Commerce.